galvdat-hthieu/vgupe2024_team8/Report.md

 ### Use case diagram

 #### Account
+- In the diagram, the admin can create a new account for a user.
+First, the admin will create a username with the employee id, and assign a role.
+The default password has been set to "123".
+When the user forgets the password, they can ask the admin to reset it.
+The admin needs to add the username and the password will reset to "123".
+Also, the admin can delete the account of a user.
+Not only that, the admin can input the username, and they can change the role to authorized or default user.
+- On the user side, they can change the password by inputting the old password and the new password.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/blob/main/use_case/account_usecase.png" width="700" height="800">

 #### Consumable
+- On the pharmacist account, they can just search the consumable based on name or supplier.
+Also, to view the full information of that consumable, the Pharmacist can export the CSV of the consumable database.
+Administrators and authorized users can add the consumable data.
+In addition, they can delete existing records and update the info like quantity, date, etc.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/blob/main/use_case/consumable_use%20case.png" width="700" height="800">

 #### Employee
+- This is the function just for administrators, it is used for managing employee records like personal details, and roles.
+Also, they can update or delete employee records.
+But if the admin wants to delete employee records, they have to make sure that the account with that has to be deleted first.
+The admin can search the employees based on name, id, and role.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/blob/main/use_case/usecaseemployee.png" width="700" height="800">

 #### Medicine
+- This is the same with the consumable diagram.
+But this diagram is used for medicine management.
+Normal employees just can view, search, and export CSV files.
+And the administrator, authorized employees have more permission.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/94373117/49a8d1f6-9918-4b7b-ad38-89f403ad7983" width="700" height="800">

 #### Transaction
+- This function is for everyone in the Pharmacy can use.
+Create a transaction, the pharmacist adds an item with name and quantity and they can edit the item before saving.
+When they save the transaction.
+They can view it and generate an invoice with the date and the price.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/blob/main/use_case/transaction_Use%20case.png" width="700" height="800">

 #### Message
+- The employee can send a message to one or many employees at once.
+After entering the messages, the messages can be stored in the database.
+For message viewing, they just choose a contact, the database will return the data and display all messages of the user and chosen contact.
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/blob/main/use_case/Message%20System.png" width="700" height="800">

 <a id="item-four-b"></a>